TiaMcDowell/CurseOfStrahdNotes/docs/notes/Locations/Vasani camp 2.md

-The camp outside of [[Valaki]], there was a little girl who has gone missing in the forest.
-Home of strange folk that we dont know what race they are
+In the camp outside [[Valaki]], there was a little girl who has gone missing in the forest.
+Was founds and returned by party.
+Home of [[Dusk elves]]

 girl(arabel) goes
 - missing search party to the north
-- found a little girl and a large man in a boat in
+- found a little girl and a large man in a boat in [[Lake Zarovich]]
+- got her back and returned her to her family